-Appointments are required for meetings with the Credentials Clerk
+Appointments are required for meetings with the Credential Clerk

-SCOE Credentials will be closed November 28-29 in observance of Thanksgiving Break
+*SCOE Credentials will be closed Friday, July 3 in observance of Independence Day*

 Substitute orientations are held at SCOE to explain the permit process and other requirements for substitute teaching in Sonoma County.
 Attendance at a substitute orientation is mandatory for individuals seeking substitute teaching positions.
 There is limited seating, so please access the SCOE Class List to register for the next available substitute orientation session.

 - Hold a valid California credential based on a Bachelor's degree and the Basic Skills Requirement or substitute teaching permit

 - Possess a Bachelor’s Degree or higher from a regionally accredited four year college or university AND have completed the Basic Skills Requirement.
 For more information regarding the Basic Skills Requirement, please refer to leaflet CL-667: http://www.ctc.ca.gov/